 Before I visited Iceland, I hated the idea of tours.
 Too often when travelling I see hoards of tourists pour out of buses, take over a tourist destination, photograph everything, look at nothing and leave.
 As a result, I’m pretty dismissive of tours and prefer to organise my own itinerary – but when I travelled to Iceland earlier this year, I knew it was somewhere I couldn’t do myself.
-As part of our Secret Escapes deal (which I talked about in my previous post on how to visit Iceland on a budget), four tours were included in our package so today I wanted to talk about each and whether they were worth it.
+As part of our Secret Escapes deal, four tours were included in our package so today I wanted to talk about each and whether they were worth it.

 1. Golden Circle Tour